flexi-framework/flexi/doc/userguide/tutorials/12_flatPlate/flatPlate.md

 PredictorType         =                   0 !
 Type of predictor to be used, 0: use current U, 1: use right hand side, 2: polynomial extrapolation, 3: dense output formula of RK scheme
 PredictorOrder        =                   0 !
 Order of predictor to be used (PredictorType=2)
 ~~~~~~~
-Typically chosing a predictor is beneficial for 'small' CFL numbers as here the extrapolation gives good results.
-For 'larger' timesteps choosing a predictor other than the current U can increase the required amount of iterations.
+Typically a predictor is beneficial for 'small' CFL numbers as here the extrapolation gives good results.
+For 'larger' timesteps, a predictor which does not use the current U can increase the required amount of iterations.

-The solution of the linear system arising from Newton's method requires the inversion of the large system matrix.
-As FLEXI is designed for large scale parallel simulations it is not desirable to build up this large matrix and multiply it with the state vector but to approximate it via a finite difference.
-Parameters how this finite difference is built are summarized below.
+The solution of the linear system which arises from Newton's method requires the inversion of the large system matrix.
+As FLEXI is designed for large scale parallel simulations, it is not desirable to build up this large matrix and multiply it with the state vector but to approximate it via a finite difference.
+The parameters for the finite difference are summarized below.

 ~~~~~~~
 !===========================================
 !
 Implicit
 !===========================================
 FD_Order              =                   2 !
 Order of FD approximation (1/2)
 Eps_Method            =                   2 !
-Method of determining the step size of FD approximation of A*v in GMRES, 1: sqrt(machineAccuracy)*scaleps, 2: take norm of solution into account
+Method to determine the step size of the FD approximation of A*v in GMRES, 1: sqrt(machineAccuracy)*scaleps, 2: take norm of solution into account
 scaleps               =                 1.0 !
 Scaling factor for step size in FD, mainly used in Eps_Method=1
 ~~~~~~~